preservim/vim-wordy/README.markdown

 * Buffer-scoped configuration (leaves your global settings alone)
 * Unicode-friendly, including support for ‘typographic quotes’
 * User-configurable ring of dictionaries
+* *NEW* adjectives and adverbs, to help you detect overuse

 ## What is _wordy_?